DubeyOmi/Ecommerce-Sales-Dashboard-Power-Bi-Project/README.md

 Time-Based Analysis:Provides time series analysis, showing sales by day, week, month, quarter, and year.Identifies peak sales periods and off-seasons.

 Interactive Filters and Slicers:Offers dynamic filtering of data by region, product, customer type, or time period.Enhances user experience through interactive and customizable views.

+Learning -

+In this project, we learned how to clean and analyze ecommerce sales data using Power BI, create interactive dashboards, and gain insights from trends and patterns.
+Additionally, we developed skills in using DAX formulas, data visualization, and advanced Power BI features.